yuan64198/DjangoHiringBlog/README.md

 # Django Hiring Blog

-This project is a employment website implemented by Django.
+This project is a employment website implemented using Django.
 In this project, users can register and sign in to their accounts and edit their own profile.
 A company user can post job openings which list the details of the positions, and change the candidates' status as the hiring process going.
 A candidate user can apply to a job post, and check on the hiring status under the post page.

 A user can also search for posts on the search bar to filter the posts with designated key words.
 A list of key words is also provided on the right side of home page to offer quick filtering.